 Psychology and spiritual experience overlap.
 This overlap is emotionally personal and potent due to its importance to us.
 We can take a Psychospiritual perspective on health, relationship development, and therapy.
 Spiritual oriented psychology is – in essence – the study of consciousness of mind.
 It is concerned with psychological and spiritual practices, disciplines and experiences.
 What we think, feel, believe and expect.
 A psychospiritual perspective allows us the ability to address unique or special topics in psychotherapy.

 States and Practices

-Psychotherapy from a transpersonal perspective helps clients explore.
-We can explore what supports or hinders the growth, healing, unfolding, and evolution of consciousness.
+Psychotherapy from this perspective helps clients explore.
+What’s most important in life to you, your values, passions, and what keeps you energized.
+We can explore what supports or hinders the growth, healing, unfolding, and evolution of your conscious mind.

 - Pursuing a spiritual discipline or a nontraditional spiritual path.
-Those who are facing issues of how to integrate that practice into effective functioning in everyday life.
+Feeling challenged integrating your spiritual practice into your everyday life.

 This approach to therapy is Important to You

-Remember the proper practice of psychospiritual disciplines and psychotherapy.
-The ego, personality, daily life, work, relationships, and body are seen as important aspects of one’s whole self.
+Remember, your ego, personality, daily life, work, and relationships are all important aspects of your self.